gerassimos/dgs19/resources/jsim/README.md

  - This is a simple java web application (single java file) that can be used to simulate cpu/memory loads on a system
  - By default the web server is listening on port 4567 (not configurable yet)
  - So for example after the application is started use `http://localhost:4567/details` to display details about the request
  - The related GitHub repo is available [here](https://github.com/gerassimos/dgs19/tree/master/resources/jsim)
+ - The gradle build a jar file that can be run with `java -jar jsim.jar`
+ - It is NOT a full spring boot application.

 ## Endpoints
     GET "/"             =>  Display the server hosname and client IP